 ng new awesome-project

-The app you created can be run using the command below.
+The app we created can be run using the command below.

 ng serve --open

-This opens up a new tab on your browser with the URL below.
+This opens up a new tab on our browser with the URL below.